 Selenium is necessary for the normal functioning of the immune system and thyroid gland.
 Selenium is known for its role in various functions such as anticancer, joint health, skin and coat, immune resistance and antioxidant properties etc.

-Niacin orthewise known as vitamin B3 is found naturally in meat, offal meat such as liver and fish.
+Niacin otherwise known as Vitamin B3 is found naturally in meat, offal meat such as liver and fish.

-B-complex vitamins are water-soluble vitamins that are not stored in the body, therefore needs to be supplied by the diet.
+B-complex vitamins are water-soluble vitamins that are not stored in the body, therefore need to be supplied by the diet.

 Niacin promotes growth, proper functioning of the nervous system, maintenance of healthy coat, digestive system, and carbohydrate-fat-protein metabolism.